3rd Division (South Vietnam): 1975

-By nightfall on 23 March the official count of refugees in Da Nang, based upon police registrations, was 121,000, but the unofficial estimate by the U.S. Consul General was 400,000.
+By nightfall on 23 March, the official count of refugees in Đà Nẵng, based upon police registrations, was 121,000, but the unofficial estimate by the U.S. Consul General was 400,000.
 All the necessities of life were missing or rapidly disappearing: food, sanitation, housing, and medical care.
 On 24 March, the government began moving refugees south on every available boat and ship.
 Thousands made it, but many more did not.
-PAVN attacks in Quang Nam Province were largely blunted by the Division and Regional and Popular Forces; security, although relative, was better in Da Nang than anywhere else in I Corps.
+PAVN attacks in Quảng Nam Province were largely blunted by the Division and Regional and Popular Forces; security, although relative, was better in Đà Nẵng than anywhere else in I Corps.

-The situation in Da Nang on 26 March was approaching chaos, but the Division still held in Đại Lộc and Duc Duc Districts against mounting pressure.
+The situation in Đà Nẵng on 26 March was approaching chaos, but the Division still held in Đại Lộc and Đức Dục Districts against mounting pressure.
 Early that morning, 14 PAVN heavy rockets struck a refugee camp on the edge of Da Nang Air Base killing and wounding many civilians, mostly women and children.
-Morale in the Division was plummeting, and distraught soldiers deserted to save their families in Da Nang.
+Morale in the Division was plummeting, and distraught soldiers deserted to save their families in Đà Nẵng.
 Population control was almost totally absent in the city; more than 2,000,000 people were in the streets trying to gather their families and escape.

-On the afternoon of the 27 March, RVNAF pilots destroyed four PAVN tanks attacking near Firebase Baldy.
-Although the PAVN broke off the attack, and the Division's battalions held their positions, it was apparent that the Division would not be able to contain PAVN attacks in the outlying districts of Quang Nam.
-Trưởng therefore ordered a withdrawal to a shorter line within artillery range of the center of Da Nang.
+On the afternoon of the 27 March, VNAF pilots destroyed four PAVN tanks attacking near Firebase Baldy.
+Although the PAVN broke off the attack, and the Division's battalions held their positions, it was apparent that the Division would not be able to contain PAVN attacks in the outlying districts of Quảng Nam.
+Trưởng therefore ordered a withdrawal to a shorter line within artillery range of the center of Đà Nẵng.
 Attempts to hold that line failed as large numbers of 3rd Division soldiers deserted to save their families.
-With defeat imminent, Trưởng shipped all organized forces, mostly marines, out of Da Nang toward Saigon.
-Then he and most of his staff left; some of them, Trưởng included, had to swim through the surf to the rescuing fleet of boats.
-Da Nang had fallen to the PAVN by nightfall on 30 March.
+With defeat imminent, Trưởng shipped all organized forces, mostly marines, out of Đà Nẵng toward Saigon.
+Then he and most of his staff left; some of them, Trưởng included, had to swim through the surf to the rescuing fleet of boats. Đà Nẵng had fallen to the PAVN by nightfall on 30 March.

-Remnants of the Division evacuated by sea from Da Nang were eventually regrouped at Bà Rịa.
-Units representing the 2nd and 56th Regiments were involved in combat at Ba Ria, which fell on 27 April.
-What remained of the Division was deployed to defensive positions on the approach to Vũng Tàu.